CitizensFoundation/your-priorities-app/server_api/docs/models/audio.md

 # Model: Audio

 Represents an audio file uploaded by a user, including metadata, formats, and associations with posts and points.
 Handles audio upload, transcoding, and association with collections.
-Integrates with AWS S3, AWS Elastic Transcoder, and optionally with a custom "Your Priorities" encoder.
+Integrates with AWS S3 and the "Your Priorities" encoder.

 ## Properties